Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Day 2: Bus up Irohazaka → Akechidaira Ropeway → Kegon Falls → Lake Chuzenji boat to Shobugahama → bus to Yumoto Onsen foot bath → stroll by Lake Yunoko → ice cream at Sanbonmatsu → back to town.

-Three to Four Days (Slow Travel Nikko)
+Three to Four Days (Slow Nikko)

-- Day 3: Senjogahara Moor boardwalk (2.5–3 hours) → Yutaki Falls → soak in a day-use onsen.
+- Day 3: Senjogahara Moor boardwalk (2.5–3 hours) → Yutaki Falls → day-use onsen soak.

-You’ve got options.
 Here’s how the popular passes stack up against pay-as-you-go:

-Feature | Nikko All Area Pass (4 days) | Nikko World Heritage Pass (2 days) | Pay As You Go |
+| Feature | Nikko All Area Pass (4 days) | Nikko World Heritage Pass (2 days) | Pay As You Go |

-Round-trip from Tokyo (Asakusa → Nikko via Tobu) | ✅ Included (local/express).
+| Round-trip from Tokyo (Asakusa → Nikko via Tobu) | ✅ Included (local/express).
 Limited Express requires a small upgrade fee | ✅ Included (local/express).
 Limited Express upgrade available | You buy individual tickets |

-Local buses | ✅ Unlimited on wider network (incl.
+| Local buses | ✅ Unlimited on wider network (incl.
 Lake Chuzenji/Yumoto area) | ✅ Unlimited in World Heritage zone | Tap IC card/cash each ride |

-Extra perks | Discounts on select sites/shops | Discounts near World Heritage sites | None |
+| Extra perks | Discounts on select sites/shops | Discounts near World Heritage sites | None |

-Best for | 3–4 days with lakes/onsen/ropeway | 1–2 days focusing on shrines/temples | Ultra-flexible, very short stays |
+| Best for | 3–4 days with lakes/onsen/ropeway | 1–2 days focusing on shrines/temples | Ultra-flexible, very short stays |

-- Transport: Pass amortized ~¥1,500–2,500/day (depending on choice & days used)
+- Transport: Pass amortised ~¥1,500–2,500/day depending on choice and days used

 - Sightseeing: ¥0–1,500 (Kegon elevator, ropeway, occasional museum)

-- Meals: ¥1,000–3,000 (street snacks + ramen to a sit-down set)
+- Meals: ¥1,000–3,000 (street snacks and ramen to a sit-down set)

-- Coffee/ice cream & treats: ¥400–800
+- Coffee, ice cream and treats: ¥400–800

 - Onsen/day bath: ¥600–1,200